Member listboxes appear when you type an object name followed by -> or dot. You see a list of methods and variables available to the object.

 Tab and Enter are self-explanatory: if you disable Tab, it just closes the listbox and a Tab character is inserted to the source editor.
 The same with Enter.
 So disabling these options means the listbox is getting ignored like if it wasn't even on the screen.
 You can still use the mouse though: double click accepts the listbox as well.

-Any character not valid in a symbol has meaning that varies with IDE and programming languages:
+Additional character has meaning that varies with IDE and programming language:

 Visual Studio 2012 and newer, C/C++

 Specify additional characters that accept entries in the options dialog of Visual Studio.
-Add <space> to the default list to make Visual Assist behave as it does in older IDEs.
+Add a space to the default list to make Visual Assist behave as it does in older IDEs.

 Visual Studio 2010 and older, C/C++